volcic/motom-toolbox/README.md

 64-bit systems running Windows are recommended, but most functions should work with 32-bit systems too.

-Fetch the toolbox cloning this git repository:
+Get a copy of the toolbox
 ```
 $ git clone https://github.com/volcic/motom-toolbox.git
 ```
+(...or click 'Clone or download -> Download ZIP')

 This creates the motom-toolbox directory.